SylvainMontagny/LoRaBAC/README.md

 Interfacing uplink LoRaWAN payload with BACNet object is quite simple, however it's more challenging to send downlink from BACnet object to LoRaWAN end-device as we need to define a strategy.
 The strategy describes what downlink message should be sent from the BACnet object to the LoRaWAN end-device.

 ### **5.1.
 Overview of the Downlink Strategies**
 Right now, in the LoRaBAC application, there are three dowlink strategies that can cover almost all use case.
-These strategies are set for each BACnet "downlink" object, see [BACnet object description](#44-downlink-bacnet-object-description).
+These strategies are set for each "downlink" BACnet object, see [BACnet object description](#44-downlink-bacnet-object-description).

-* The **"compareToUplinkObject"** strategie
+* The **"compareToUplinkObject"** strategy
     -
     * On each uplink, the BACnet object value is compared to its corresponding uplink object value (set by the **"uplinkObjectToCompareWith"** property).
     * If the values are different, the object value is sent to the device with a downlink message.
     * If the values are the same, no action is taken.

-* The **"compareToUplinkObjectWithinRange"** strategie -
+* The **"compareToUplinkObjectWithinRange"** strategy -
     * On each uplink, the BACnet object value is compared to its corresponding uplink object value (set by the **"uplinkObjectToCompareWith"** property).
-    * If the values are different and the new value is within the range, this new value is sent to the device with a downlink message.
+    * If the values are different and the new value is within the range (set by the **"range"** property), this new value is sent to the device with a downlink message.
     * If the values are the same or if the new value is not within the range, no action is taken.

- * The **"onChangeOfThisValue"** strategie
+ * The **"onChangeOfThisValue"** strategy
     -
     * On each uplink or polling time for class C devices, the BACnet object value is compared to its old value (from the previous downlink).
     * If the values are different, the object value is sent to the device with a downlink message.
     * If the values are the same, no action is taken.

-* The **"onChangeOfThisValueWithinRange"** strategie
+* The **"onChangeOfThisValueWithinRange"** strategy
     -
     * On each uplink or polling time for class C devices, the BACnet object value is compared to its old value (from the previous downlink).
-    * If the values are different and the new object walue is within the range, the object value is sent to the device with a downlink message.
+    * If the values are different and the new object walue is within the range (set by the **"range"** property), the object value is sent to the device with a downlink message.
     * If the values are the same or if the new value is not within the range, no action is taken.